 Here in Virginia we need to irrigate the hemp planting to insure 30" of rainfall.
 My question is what cover crop could employed during the growing season to reduce mechanical removal of weeds without damage to the hemp growing process.
 Also what cover crop do you recommend after the crop has been removed.

-Newport News Virginia Posted about 1 year ago
+Newport News Virginia Posted over 1 year ago

 I have three Thundercloud Plum trees.
 They are non fruit bearing.
 This is my second year of the leaves dropping after they have blossomed.
 The ph balance in my soil is 5.
 The one thing I have noticed with the leaves that have fallen is on the midrib of them, a small fuzziness on it .
 I have started with mag-i-cal too help with the ph level.
 The age of the trees vary.
 The oldest being 10 years which is the worst of the three losing the leaves.
 The other two are 7 and 4 and they do not lose as much as the 10 year old.
 They all have that fuzzy look on the back of the leaf on the midrib.
 The color of the fuzzy stuff is kinda grayish brown it blends in to the leaf.
 Health leaves do not have that on them.
 I also have almost no new growth maybe 5%.
 Please help.
 Jill

-Norfolk Virginia horticulture Posted about 1 year ago
+Norfolk Virginia horticulture Posted over 1 year ago

 Why type of grape is this?